calicojack1720/Scripts/README.md

 ![13df0372-b2f8-4187-ba3b-9fd17cccb8ce_text-3335221232](https://github.com/user-attachments/assets/4d2e7bd2-b5a1-4025-81a6-74f6ba0e2236)

- - net_scan.py: a script that asks for an ip address and a port range and then prints out the results.
+ - net_scan.py: asks for an ip address and a port range and then prints out the results.
+This script requires the python-nmap package.